chinmaynema/chinmaynema.github.io/_posts/2016-11-27-Thattekere Lake.md

 - Watch Tower: We had planned to find it, but our plan was cut short by the forest guard

 ## Tips and Resources
-- You can park at the Kanive Mahadeswara Temple, which is near the lake
+- You can park at the **Kanive Mahadeswara Temple**, which is near the lake
 - Don't venture into the water - you never know if the crocodiles are there for real
 - Beware of the forest guards!
 - Please don't litter the place